archatelain/code-for-eco-532/poly.md

 **Definition:** *"A command-line interface (CLI) processes commands to a computer program in the form of lines of text."
 (Wikipedia)*

-You interact with the computer through the **command line**.
+You interact with the computer through the command line.
 The command line is the interface which translates the operations you would like the computer to perform into something the computer can understand.

 In Stata, the command line is a box at the bottom of the interface.
 Type the following command and see what happens: